DOI-ONRR/doi-extractives-data/_downloads/reconciliation.md

 Based upon the type, magnitude, and likelihood of variances for in-scope revenue streams, a variance percentage threshold and a variance floor threshold were assigned to each revenue stream.

-* _Variance percentage threshold:_ If the variance amount when divided by the amount reported by the government was greater than the variance percentage for that revenue stream, the IA considered the variance to exceed the threshold, and then assessed whether the variance floor threshold applied.
+* _Variance percentage threshold:_ If the variance amount when divided by the amount reported by the government was greater than the variance percentage for that revenue stream, the IA considered the variance to exceed the threshold and then assessed whether the variance floor threshold applied.
 * _Variance floor threshold:_ This was the minimum dollar threshold for a variance and only applied if a variance exceeded the variance percentage threshold.
 If the variance exceeded the variance percentage threshold and exceeded the variance floor threshold, the IA performed further evaluation of the variance.

 The table below outlines the Margin of Variance thresholds applied by the IA, which were approved by the MSG.